 Early History of the Checkleigh family

-Another 200 words (14 lines of text) covering the years 1190, 1281 and 1447 are included under the topic Early Checkleigh History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Checkleigh research.
+Another 84 words (6 lines of text) covering the years 1190, 1281 and 1447 are included under the topic Early Checkleigh History in all our PDF Extended History products and printed products wherever possible.

 Checkleigh Spelling Variations

 Anglo-Norman names are characterized by a multitude of spelling variations.
 When the Normans became the ruling people of England in the 11th century, they introduced a new language into a society where the main languages of Old and later Middle English had no definite spelling rules.
 These languages were more often spoken than written, so they blended freely with one another.
 Contributing to this mixing of tongues was the fact that medieval scribes spelled words according to sound, ensuring that a person's name would appear differently in nearly every document in which it was recorded.
 The name has been spelled Checkley, Checkleigh, Checklee, Checkly, Chackley, Chackly and many more.